-PMI Nutrition Dog Food earns the Advisor’s lowest rating of 1 star.
+PMI Nutrition Dog Food receives the Advisor’s lowest rating of 1 star.

-The PMI Nutrition product line includes three kibbles, one (*) claimed to meet AAFCO nutrient profiles for all life stages and the other two not posted on the PMI website.
+The PMI Nutrition product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

 Dry Dog Food

 Ingredients: Meat and bone meal, brewers rice, ground wheat, ground yellow corn, animal fat (preserved with BHA and citric acid), corn gluten meal, chicken by-product meal, dried beet pulp, animal digest, canola oil, potassium chloride, salt, brewers dried yeast, monocalcium phosphate, choline chloride, L-lyine, monohydrochloride, zinc sulfate, ferrous sulfate, vitamin E supplement, zinc oxide, manganous oxide, copper sulfate, vitamin B12 supplement, niacin, biotin, vitamin A supplement, calcium pantothenate, thiamine mononitrate (source of vitamin B1), calcium iodate, sodium selenite, pyridoxine hydrochloride (source of vitamin B6), menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement (source of vitamin B2), vitamin D3 supplement, cobalt carbonate, folic acid

 The first ingredient in this dog food is meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1